sajid19/End-to-End-Classification-Problem-Heart-Disease-Analysis-/README.md

 We have Covered:

-Problem Defination
+1. Problem Defination
-Data
+2. Data
-Evaluation
+3. Evaluation
-Features
+4.Features
-Modelling
+5. Modelling
-Experimentation
+6. Experimentation